RRR: Post-production

 Post-production of the film began simultaneously with the wrapping-up and continuation of film production.
 The dubbing process began during April 2020, with Rama Rao and Charan dubbing their portions for the film from their homes, and thus being the first persons to do so.
 Both actors gave voiceovers for each other's introduction teasers.
 In June 2021, the film producers reported that both actors had completed dubbing for the film.
 On 26 August 2021, after filming was completed, the film entered into an extensive post-production phase.
 With three years already invested in the film, Rajamouli's decision to spend less time in post-production compared to his other films was due to future commitments, rising production costs, and filming postponements caused by COVID-19 restrictions.
 The dubbing works were completed by late October 2021.
 Both Rama Rao and Charan dubbed their lines for four languages, namely Telugu, Hindi, Tamil and Kannada.

 V. Srinivas Mohan is the visual effects supervisor of the film, along with Framestore and the Moving Picture Company (MPC), the film's principal visual effects studio.
-Alzahra VFX, NY VFXWaala, Redefine, Knack Studios, Makuta VFX, Digital Domain, Rhythm and Hues Studios, Method Studios, Rodeo FX, Technicolor VFX, Legend3D, The Third Floor, Inc, Clear Angle Studios, Halon Entertainment, 4DMax, and Cinesite, among others, are responsible for some of the other visual effects in the film.
-In an interview, Mohan discussed the utilization of pre-visualization, lidar scanning, and light stage technology in the film.
+Alzahra VFX, Red Chillies VFX, NY VFXWaala, Redefine, Knack Studios, Makuta VFX, Digital Domain, Rhythm and Hues Studios, Method Studios, Rodeo FX, Technicolor VFX, Legend3D, The Third Floor, Inc, Clear Angle Studios, Halon Entertainment, 4DMax, and Cinesite, among others, are responsible for some of the other visual effects in the film.
+In an interview, Mohan discussed the utilisation of pre-visualization, LiDAR scanning, and light stage technology in the film.
 Extensive visual effects work took place for more than six months during the post-production process.
 The finishing work for RRR was performed at ANR Sound & Vision at Annapurna Studios, by colorist BVR Shivakumar.

 The final copy of the film was ready by late November 2021, and was submitted to the Central Board of Film Certification (CBFC) that month.
-On 9 December 2021, the film received a U/A certificate from the Censor Board, with a finalized runtime of 187 minutes.
+On 9 December 2021, the film received a U/A certificate from the Censor Board, with a finalised runtime of 187 minutes.